Tejees/dp-300-database-administrator/Instructions/Labs/02-provision-sql-database.md

 # Lab 02: Provision an Azure SQL Database

 ## Lab scenario
 Students will configure basic resources needed to deploy an Azure SQL Database with a Virtual Network Endpoint.
-Connectivity to the SQL Database will be validated using Azure Data Studio from the lab VM.
+Connectivity to the SQL Database will be validated using SQL Server Management Studio from the lab VM.

 As a database administrator for AdventureWorks, you will set up a new SQL Database, including a Virtual Network Endpoint to increase and simplify the security of the deployment.
-Azure Data Studio will be used to evaluate the use of a SQL Notebook for data querying and results retention.
+SQL Server Management Studio will be used to evaluate the use of a SQL Notebook for data querying and results retention.

 ## Lab objectives